unxversal/cxmpute-core/public/docs/provider.md

 #### Best Practices

-1. **⏰ Uptime**: Keep your provider running 24/7 for maximum earnings
+1. **⏰ Uptime**: Keep your provider running as much as you can for maximum earnings
 2. **🚀 Performance**: Ensure stable internet and optimal hardware
 3. **👥 Referrals**: Invite others and earn from their activity ([learn more](/docs/rewards))
 4. **🔄 Updates**: Keep your CLI updated for new features